How Solar Works

 Power Inverter

 Power conditioners process the electricity produced by a PV system so it will meet the specific demands of the load.
-Although most equipment is standard, it is important to select equipment that matches the characteristics of the load.
+Although most equipment is standard, it is crucial to select equipment that matches the characteristics of the load.
 Power conditioners may:

 • Limit current and voltage to maximize power output